BloomTechBackend/bd-team-project-crypto-wizards/project_documents/design_document.md

 ![alt text](images/design_document/Login.png)

 ## 6.3.
 Verify Endpoint
-* Accepts a page refresh and validates if the session is still valid.
+* Accepts `POST` request  to `/verify`.
-* Returns the refreshed page of the App if the session is valid.
+* Verifies if Access token is still valid.
   * If the session has expired, will throw an `SessionExpiredException`

 ## 6.4.
 GetPortfolioActivity Endpoint